TymekDev/shiki.nvim/README.md

 ## Usage

+### `Shiki` Command

 - `:Shiki` command works either on a selection or on a range
-- `:Shiki` has a single optional argument - a language to highlight
+- `:Shiki` has a single optional argument&mdash;a language to highlight
+  - For example, run `:Shiki css` inside an HTML file to get CSS properly highlighted
-- If the language argument is not specified, then filetype is passed to Shiki
+  - If the language argument is not specified, then filetype is passed to Shiki[^1]
 - Use `:%Shiki` to generate a snippet from an entire file
 - Use `:Shiki` to generate a snippet from the current line
 - Use `:Shiki` with an active selection to generate a snippet from the selection

-> [!TIP]
-> Language override might come in handy when working with code snippets in markdown or CSS/JS inside HTML.
+[^1]:
+    This won't always work.
+    There might be filetypes that don't translate to Shiki's lang argument.
+    If you find one, then please [raise an issue](https://github.com/TymekDev/shiki.nvim/issues/new/choose).

 ### Lua